abimmxd/abimmxd.github.io/README.md

 ## License

-LICENSE : MIT LICENSE and Open Souce see the [LICENSE](LICENSE.md) file for details.
+LICENSE : MIT LICENSE and Open Source see the [LICENSE](LICENSE.md) file for details.